NBCLab/nbclab-env/README.md

 git merge upstream/master
 ```

+### 2. Add an environment to nbclab-env

-To add an environment to the nbclab-env repository, make a separate environment shell script in the .env (called .my_project_environment in the example) in the nbclab-env repository folder.
+- To add an environment to the nbclab-env repository, make a separate environment shell script in the .env (called .my_project_environment in the example) in the nbclab-env repository folder.
 Then edit the .projects file to add a function:

 ```bash
 function my_project_env()